The Welsh Government is working with key stakeholders to ensure stability for the post-16 sector during and beyond the COVID-19 pandemic.

 We are also developing material to support continuing professional development for staff working in the Post-16 sector.

 Post-16 qualifications: guidance for teachers in further education Colleges and school sixth forms

-Advice for teachers and lecturers delivering A Levels and Advanced Welsh Baccalaureate Qualifications in schools and FE Colleges from September 2020.
+Advice for teachers and lecturers delivering A Levels and Advanced Welsh Baccalaureate Qualifications in schools and FE Colleges.